neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="https://www.postgresql.org/docs/16/tcn.html" description="Provides a trigger function to notify listeners of changes to a table, allowing applications to respond to changes in the database" icon="app-store">tcn</a>
+<a href="https://www.postgresql.org/docs/16/tcn.html" description="Provides a trigger function to notify listeners of changes to a table, allowing applications to respond to changes in the database" icon="gear">tcn</a>

+<a href="https://github.com/pgpartman/pg_partman" description="A partition manager extension that enables creating and managing time-based and number-based table partition sets in Postgres" icon="gear">pg_partman</a>

 </DetailIconCards>